greenorbitspace/hub/userguide/content/en/docs/handbook/10_Knowledge_and_Collaboration/sustainability/impact-assessment/procedure-for-identification-of-environmental-aspects-and-its-impact-evaluation.md

 ---
-title: Procedure for Identification of environmental aspects and its impact evaluation
+title: Procedure For Identification Of Environmental Aspects And Its Impact Evaluation
 linkTitle: Procedure for Identification of environmental aspects and its impact evaluation
 date: '2025-05-06T02:19:00Z'
 weight: 1